adhansen/Schwuring-Machine-Simulator/README.md

 Possible usage errors that the simulator will catch: none

 ## Compiling and running the simulator
-On linux, download or clone the repository using ```git clone https://github.com/adhansen/Schwuring-Machine-Simulator.git```.
+On Linux, download or clone the repository using ```git clone https://github.com/adhansen/Schwuring-Machine-Simulator.git```.
 The provided makefile can be used to create an executable named 'schwuring' which runs the simulator.